 YMMV: Infinite Crisis Comic

-Complete Monster: Superboy-Prime begins his descent towards the trope here, killing multiple superheroes, and then blaming them for it, trying to kill Superboy so that he can take his place, trying to kill the entire universe so that he can have his world back(though in fairness, its our world as well), and finally beats Kal-L to death with his bare hands.
+- Complete Monster: Superboy-Prime begins his descent towards the trope here, killing multiple superheroes, and then blaming them for it, trying to kill Superboy so that he can take his place, trying to kill the entire universe so that he can have his world back, and finally beats Kal-L to death with his bare hands.
 Some feel that he hit CM status here, others think that didn't happen until the Sinestro Corps War or even Legion of Three Worlds, but either way, by the time the story ends he has crossed the Moral Event Horizon and is heading on down.

 - Designated Hero: The heroes in the book seem downright psychotic.
 Where to begin?
 Superboy jovially freeing the murderous Black Adam to help them despite the justified doubts of a comrade?
 Powergirl's non-reaction to a man's head being turned into hamburger meat in front of her?
 Given the premise, these could've been perfect examples of how dark the heroes of New Earth were becoming if they were ever called for these actions.
 Despite being one of the supposed true heroes, Kal-L doesn't exactly come off smelling like roses, either.
 When calling out Diana for how the Justice League are acting completely unheroic, one of the key points he lists is how their League "lobotomizes their adversaries" ignoring that Dr. Light had raped Elongated Man's wife, and that the lobotomization in question was an accident anyway (they were attempting to "clean him up").
 It certainly wasn't the choice a hero makes, but Supes's complete lack of understanding given the situation doesn't speak well of him.